-Women treated for Hodgkin lymphoma by age 16 years may have a subsequent risk, which is as high as 35%, of developing breast cancer by age 40 years.[59,60] One study suggests that higher doses of radiation (median dose, 40 Gy in breast cancer cases) and treatment received between the ages of 10 and 16 years corresponds with higher risk.
-Unlike the risk for secondary leukemia, the risk of treatment-related breast cancer did not abate with duration of follow-up; that is, increased risk persisted more than 25 years after treatment.[59,61,62] In these studies, most patients (85%–100%) who developed breast cancer did so either within the field of radiation or at the margin.[59,60,61] A Dutch study examined 48 women who developed breast cancer at least 5 years after treatment for Hodgkin disease and compared them with 175 matched female Hodgkin disease patients who did not develop breast cancer.
-Patients treated with chemotherapy and mantle radiation were less likely to develop breast cancer than those treated with mantle radiation alone, possibly because of chemotherapy-induced ovarian suppression (RR = 0.06; 95% CI, 0.01–0.45).
+Women treated for Hodgkin lymphoma with mantle radiation by age 16 years have a subsequent risk up to 35% of developing breast cancer by age 40 years.[62,63,64] Higher radiation doses (median dose, 40 Gy in breast cancer cases) and treatment between the ages of 10 and 16 years are associated with higher risk.
+Unlike the risk for secondary leukemia, the risk of treatment-related breast cancer does not abate with duration of follow-up, persisting more than 25 years after treatment.[62,64,65] In these studies, most patients (85%–100%) who developed breast cancer did so either within the field of radiation or at the margin.[62,63,65] A Dutch study examined 48 women who developed breast cancer at least 5 years after treatment for Hodgkin disease and compared them with 175 matched female Hodgkin disease patients who did not develop breast cancer.
+Patients treated with chemotherapy and mantle radiation were less likely to develop breast cancer than were those treated with mantle radiation alone, possibly because of chemotherapy-induced ovarian suppression (RR, 0.06; 95% CI, 0.01–0.45).
 Another study of 105 radiation-associated breast cancer patients and 266 age-matched and radiation-matched controls showed a similar protective effect for ovarian radiation.
-These studies suggest that ovarian hormones promote the proliferation of breast tissue with radiation-induced mutations.
+These studies suggest that reduction of ovarian hormones limits the proliferation of breast tissue with radiation-induced mutations.

 Active exercise may reduce breast cancer risk, particularly in young parous women.
-Numerous observational studies have examined the relationship between physical activity and breast cancer risk.
-Most of these studies have shown an inverse relationship between level of physical activity and breast cancer incidence.
-The average RR reduction is reportedly 30% to 40%.
-However, it is not known to what degree, if at all, the observed association is to the result of confounding variables, such as diet or a genetic predisposition to breast cancer.
-A prospective study of more than 25,000 women in Norway suggests that doing heavy manual labor or exercising 4 or more hours per week is associated with a decrease in breast cancer risk.
-This decrease is more pronounced in premenopausal women and in women of normal or lower-than-normal body weight.
-In a case-control study of African American women, strenuous recreational physical activity (>7 hours per week) was associated with decreased breast cancer incidence.
+Numerous observational studies on the relationship between the level of physical activity and breast cancer risk have shown an inverse relationship.
+The average RR reduction is 30% to 40%, but confounding variables—such as diet or a genetic predisposition to breast cancer—have not been addressed.
+A prospective study of more than 25,000 Norwegian women found that heavy manual labor or at least 4 hours of exercise per week is associated with decreased breast cancer risk, especially in premenopausal women and those of normal or lower-than-normal body weight.
+In a case-control study of African American women, strenuous recreational physical activity more than 7 hours per week was associated with decreased breast cancer incidence.

 Selective estrogen receptor modulators (SERMs)